o3de/o3de.org/content/docs/user-guide/features/engine/codegen/template-debugging.md

 ---
-description: ' Learn how to debug template drivers that are run from Amazon Lumberyard''s AZ Code Generator. '
+description: ' Learn how to debug template drivers that are run from Open 3D Engine''s AZ Code Generator. '
 title: Template Driver Debugging
 ---